chenyunchen/Elixir_Exercise/README.md

-# Access Backend Exercise B
+# Backend Exercise
-Build an Voting Server to determine an issue about Wuhan coronavirus
+Build an Voting Server to determine an issue

-## Question
-Assume that we have a voting server that is designed for determining whether Wuhan coronavirus is created by China.
-The user can vote agree or disagree at any time.
-Please implement two APIs one is for voting and one is for retrieving the current votes count.

 ## Quick Start